vorcigernix/engineeringroles/developers/level5.md

 * Work with senior managers & directors to ensure engineering effort is focussed on the most impactful areas for their value stream
 * Monitor technical performance of engineers in his value stream, and partner with engineering managers and leads on mentoring and growth
 * Develop and constantly refine technical, leadership, and team fit assessments (coding exercises, interview questions, etc) for interviews across the Engineering organization
 * Lead code/design/architecture reviews across teams and mentor & coach engineers to ensure work follows best practices & standards.
+* Be accountable for keeping codebase aligned with best practices
-Create and evolve value stream wide practices and share with the rest of the organization
+* Create and evolve value stream wide practices and share with the rest of the organization
 * Acts as a mentor to other senior and staff engineers who are developing their own mentees

 ### Practical examples